oblakeerickson/blog/_posts/2019-07-12-rake-task-multiple-arguments.md

 ```

 And you can run it by specifying args in a comma separated list (with no
-spaces!) like this:
+spaces!):

 ``` text
 rake two_args[blake,erickson]
 Hello blake erickson
 ```

-Now onto the tricky part that I'm still not 100% satisfied with, but is working,
+Now onto the tricky part that I'm still not 100% satisfied with, is how do you
-is how do you pass in an arbitrary amount of arguments to a rake task?
-For my case
+pass in an arbitrary amount of arguments to a rake task?
+For my case I need to
-it need to pass in a list of values, but I'm not sure how many there will be.
+pass in a list of values, but I'm not sure how many there will be.

 To do this you will not specify the args like we did before inside of the task
 declaration.
 The problem with this is now it won't show the args when running